 United Biscuits was acquired by private equity firms Blackstone and PAI Partners for £1.6 billion in 2006.

-In 2012 the snacks division of United Biscuits, including Hula Hoops crisps and KP nuts, was sold to Intersnack of Germany, manufacturer of Pom-Bear crisps and Penn State pretzels, for £504 million.
+The snacks division of United Biscuits, including Hula Hoops crisps and KP nuts, was sold to Intersnack of Germany, manufacturer of Pom-Bear crisps and Penn State pretzels, for £504 million in 2012.

-In 2013 United Biscuits was sold to Yildiz Holding of Istanbul for over £2 billion to create the third largest biscuit manufacturer in the world, behind Mondelez and Kellogg.
+United Biscuits was sold to Yildiz Holding of Istanbul for over £2 billion to create the third largest biscuit manufacturer in the world, behind Mondelez and Kellogg, in 2013.

-From 2014 United Biscuits rebranded all of its sweet biscuits under the McVitie’s name, and all of its savoury biscuits under the Jacob’s name.
+United Biscuits rebranded all of its sweet biscuits under the McVitie’s name, and all of its savoury biscuits under the Jacob’s name from 2014.
 McVitie’s gained the Club, Fig Rolls, BN and Iced Gems products from Jacob’s, whilst Jacob’s gained the Cheddars snacks products.
 The Crawford’s name was repositioned as a value brand, and products such as Family Circle were rebranded as McVitie’s.

-As of 2017 the Harlesden site is the largest biscuit factory in Europe.
+The Harlesden site remains the largest biscuit factory in Europe as of 2017.
 The facility employs 580 workers.
 22 different lines are produced, including Digestives, Hob Nobs and Mini Cheddars.